Youda008/DoomRunner/README.md

 * libqt5core
 * libqt5gui
 * libqt5widgets
+* libqt5network

 On Ubuntu use
 ```
 sudo apt install libname
 ```
 or some graphical package manager like Muon.

+The binaries were built on Kubuntu 22.04 LTS so it is possible that they will not find the libraries on other distributions.
+In that case you will need to build it yourself.

 #### Arch Linux